 Shopify has gained popularity in the last 5-7 years & it has over 500,000 active online stores at present.
 Shopify offers a vast range of eCommerce tools.

 Shopify is supported by more than 1000 apps.
-There are really many wonderful apps which you can plug-n-play with your shopify ecommerce web design.
+There are really many wonderful apps that you can plug-n-play with your Shopify eCommerce web design.

 - Shopify offers hundreds of professional paid & free themes.

-- All the Shopify themes comes with responsive web design.
+- All the Shopify themes come with responsive web design.